Ideas-on-Stage/ideasonstage.com/content/en/resources/books/confident-presenter-book/index.md

 +++
 draft 			= false
-title 			= "Confident Presenter Book" description		= "Learn the five key principles to communicate a compelling message that inspires action, growth and impact." showrefs		= false
+title 			= "Confident Presenter - The Book" description		= "Learn the five key principles to communicate a compelling message that inspires action, growth and impact." showrefs		= false
 +++